 - educational support for the teachers regarding the use of it.

-COLETTE will be a two-component system, namely a web portal and an app for mobile devices.
-Using the web portal as an authoring tool, teachers will be able to use existing exemplary tasks, modify and assign them in task sequences to their students.
+<colette/> is a two-component system, namely a web portal and an app for mobile devices.
+Using the web portal as an authoring tool, teachers are able to use existing exemplary tasks, modify and assign them in task sequences to their students.
 Moreover, the sequences can be shared with other teachers.
-By sharing task sequences, a European community of interested teachers can emerge.
+By sharing task sequences, a European community of interested teachers emerges.
 Using the app on their own mobile devices, students solve the tasks given by their teachers.
-To provide teachers with plenty of didactically well-funded content, a set of so-called generic tasks will be created and implemented.
+To provide teachers with plenty of didactically well-funded content, a set of so-called Task Families was be created and implemented.
 A handbook about the functionality and use of the digital tool and teacher trainings based on a short-term curriculum will provide the teachers with educational support.

 <colette/> helps educators in Europe to integrate Computational Thinking in their everyday classes.
 In many countries, Computational Thinking has to be tought (Bocconi et al., 2016, 2022).
 Within the project, we focused on six IOs: